RigsOfRods/docs.rigsofrods.org/source/vehicle-creation/weight-tuning.md

 **A guide to tune your trucks to a realistic weight**

 I will try to explain here how to tune your trucks weight without loosing it characteristics.
-A lot of things have changed with the recent physics updates and there is no need for overweighted trucks at all in ROR anymore.
+A lot of things have changed with the recent physics updates and there is no need for overweighed trucks at all in ROR anymore.

 This guide is based on RoR version 0.36.3+.

-All templates in this guide are free to use, you dont need to give any credits.
+All templates in this guide are free to use, you don't need to give any credits.

 Why go for a realistic weight ?
-Well, RoR gets more and more realistic pyhsics in the last updates, so i think for gameplay and especially multiplayer trucks should have realistic weights in the future, so loading, lifting and crashing stuff works propper.
+Well, RoR gets more and more realistic physics in the last updates, so i think for gameplay and especially multiplayer trucks should have realistic weights in the future, so loading, lifting and crashing stuff works propper.
 Since the new physics support this, here is your tutorial:

 Here we go...first of all a template truck: